 Just-Released Offer Save up to 25% per person

 Upon arrival at Baltra Airport, a guide will meet you, help you collect your luggage, and escort you on a short bus ride to the harbor and then onboard the vessel.
 Travel to the visitor site at Dragon Hill, located on northwestern Santa Cruz Island.
 It consists of a trail that leads to a hyper-saline lagoon behind the beach, frequented by flamingos, pintail ducks and other species of birds.
 This site has been re-populated with land iguanas from Seymour, Isabela and Santa Cruz islands.
 There is a short walk to the Hill, which offers a beautiful view of the bay.

-This is a small islet located just off the southeastern tip of Santiago Island.
-It is a recent volcanic cone, shaped like a Chinese hat when seen from the north side.
+Sombrero Chino is a small islet located just off the southeastern tip of Santiago Island.
+It is a recent volcanic cone, resembling a Chinese hat when seen from the north side.
 On the west, you can see lava formations, formed under the sea and raised upward, which is why coral heads are found on the lava.
 This is an excellent visit for interpretation of geological features such as lava tubes and lava flows.
-The landscape is covered by sea lions colonies, marine iguanas, and Galapagos penguins.
+The landscape is covered by sea lion colonies, marine iguanas, and Galapagos penguins.

 El Barranco is located in the southern part of Darwin Bay and it is also known as Prince Philip’s Steps.
 Climb to a plateau that is part of the stretch of land that surrounds Darwin Bay on its eastern side.
 There is a big population of masked boobies and red-footed boobies in the tree; storm petrels and short-eared owls have been found on Genovesa.